ess-dmsc/nexus-constructor/tests/UITests.md

 Select a Cylinder geometry and leave the other options untouched.
 Try to name this new component "Sample".
 - The text field will accept the name "Sampl"
-- Once you try to type in the remaining "e" a red cross will appear
+- Once you try to type in the remaining "e" a red cross will appear.
-- Placing your mouse over the cross will show a message saying that component names must be unique
+- Placing your mouse over the cross will show a message saying that component names must be unique.

-Remove focus from the text field by selecting a different field or moving the mouse away
+Remove focus from the text field by selecting a different field or by moving the mouse out of the window.
 - The red cross disappear and the message will no longer be accessible.
-- The component name will still be "Sampl"
+- The component name will still be "Sampl".

+Change the name back to its default and click "Add" without changing any of the other options.
+Expand the component details box in the left-hand-side of the main window.
+- Repeat the steps above and you should observe the same behaviour.

+Change the name back to its default again.
+Expand the component details box.
+Click the 'Full editor' button.
+- Repeat the steps above and you should observe the same behaviour.

 ## Validating Units